Casqade/TimeUtils/README.md

 # TimeUtils

-Just a small platform-independent wrapper for time-related stuff.
+Small timespec-like wrapper around system APIs for time-related stuff.

-I use it in my own projects to measure time and perform accurate sleep.
+I use it in my own projects for time measurement and accurate sleeping.

+Supports Windows & Linux only.